Meet the President

 She has reduced equity and achievement gaps for underrepresented minority students and Pell grant recipients, while expanding student, faculty and staff diversity.
 Results in student success have been dramatic, including a six-year graduation rate for undergraduates that has surged to 79%, significantly outpacing a national average of 60%.

-With a proud and active alumni network of nearly half a million graduates, gifts to SDSU totaled more than $136 million in 2022.
-And furthering its ascendance as one of the nation’s leading research universities, SDSU received $164.5 million in external research-grant funding in 2022, the most in school history.
+With a proud and active alumni network of half a million graduates, gifts to SDSU totaled more than $136 million in 2023.
+And furthering its ascendance as one of the nation’s leading research universities, SDSU received $192 million in external research-grant funding in 2023, the most in school history.
 The funds are supporting crucial areas of research and community work, including boosting vaccine uptake and community health, developing better batteries for electric cars, engineering more efficient rocket propulsion systems, reducing disease, addressing issues related to the environment and homelessness, addressing issues of homeland security, and advancing innovation in cybersecurity.

 University Expansion and Regional Impact

 One of President de la Torre’s mission-critical strategic priorities is the ongoing development of SDSU Mission Valley.
-Along with the new Snapdragon stadium, which opened in September 2022, SDSU Mission Valley will include an exciting Innovation District and a beautiful River Park for San Diegans to enjoy.
-The Innovation District will be a modern incubator with up to 1.6 million square feet of campus, technology and commercial space, while the 34-acre River Park will feature more than four miles of pedestrian and biking trails, multi-use recreational fields, basketball courts, fitness equipment, children’s playgrounds, picnic areas, an outdoor classroom, and more.
+Along with the new Snapdragon Stadium, which opened in September 2022, SDSU kept another promise it made to the community when it opened a 34-acre river park on the site in early 2024.
+It features more than four miles of pedestrian and biking trails, multi-use recreational fields, basketball courts, fitness equipment, children’s playgrounds, picnic areas, an outdoor classroom, and more.
+The next phase of development at SDSU Mission Valley includes the Innovation District, a modern incubator with up to 1.6 million square feet of campus, technology and commercial space.
+The mixed-use site also will include residential and retail development.

 Once completed, SDSU Mission Valley will generate an additional $3 billion each year for the local economy and will support more than 17,000 jobs.
 And, importantly, it will allow SDSU to increase enrollment by up to 15,000 new students.